-Of the EPA's 24 air rules, the highest estimated benefits are for the Clean Air Fine Particle Implementation Rule issued in 2007, with benefits estimates ranging from \$19 billion to \$167 billion per year; the Clean Air Interstate Rule issued in 2005, with benefits estimates ranging from \$12 to \$152 billion; and the National Emission Standards for Hazardous Air Pollutants From Coal- and Oil-Fired Electric Utility Steam Generating Units ("Utility MACT"22) issued in 2011, with benefits estimates ranging from \$28 billion to \$77 billion (2001\$).
+Of the EPA's 24 air rules, the highest estimated benefits are for the Clean Air Fine Particle Implementation Rule issued in 2007, with benefits estimates ranging from \$19 billion to \$167 billion per year; the Clean Air Interstate Rule issued in 2005, with benefits estimates ranging from \$12 to \$152 billion; and the National Emission Standards for Hazardous Air Pollutants From Coal- and Oil-Fired Electric Utility Steam Generating Units ("Utility MACT") issued in 2011, with benefits estimates ranging from \$28 billion to \$77 billion (2001\$).
 While the benefits of these rules far exceed the costs, they are also among the costliest rules.
 The Utility MACT rule, which is estimated to be the costliest of the EPA rules, has annualized costs of about \$8.2 billion (2001\$).

-Importantly, the large estimated benefits of EPA rules issued pursuant to the Clean Air Act are mostly attributable to the reduction in public exposure to fine particulate matter (referred to henceforth as PM).
-While some of these rules monetize the estimated benefits of emissions controls designed specifically to limit particulate matter (PM) or its precursors, other rules monetize the benefits associated with the ancillary reductions in PM that come from reducing emission of hazardous air pollutants which are difficulty to quantify and monetize caused by data limitations.
-For example, in the case of the Utility MACT, PM "co-benefits," 23 make up the majority of the monetized benefits, even though the regulation is designed to limit emissions of mercury and other hazardous air pollutants.
-The consideration of co-benefits, including the cobenefits associated with reduction of particulate matter (PM), is consistent with standard accounting practices and has long been required under OMB Circular A-4.
+Importantly, the large estimated benefits of EPA rules issued pursuant to the Clean Air Act are mostly attributable to the reduction in public exposure to a single air pollutant: fine particulate matter (referred to henceforth as PM).
+While some of these rules monetize the estimated benefits of emissions controls designed specifically to limit particulate matter or its precursors, other rules monetize the benefits associated with the ancillary reductions in PM that come from reducing emission of hazardous air pollutants.
+For example, in the case of the Utility MACT, PM "co-benefits," make up the majority of the monetized benefits, even though the regulation is primarily designed to limit mercury emissions.
+The consideration of co-benefits, including the co-benefits associated with reduction of particulate matter, is consistent with standard accounting practices and has long been required under OMB Circular A-4.
 We will continue to work with agencies to ensure that they clearly communicate when such co-benefits constitute a significant share of the monetized benefits of a rule.
 We note also that EPA's 2006 National Ambient Air Quality Standards (NAAQS) for PM, with estimated benefits ranging from \$4 billion to \$40 billion per year and estimated costs of \$3 billion per year (2001\$), is excluded from the 10-year aggregate estimates or the year-by-year estimates.
-The reason for the exclusion is to prevent double-counting: EPA finalized implementing rules, such as the Cross-State Air Pollution Rule, that will achieve emission reductions and impose costs that account for a major portion of the benefit and cost estimates associated with this NAAOS rule.
+The reason for the exclusion is to prevent double-counting: EPA finalized implementing rules, such as the Cross-State Air Pollution Rule, that will achieve emission reductions and impose costs that account for a major portion of the benefit and cost estimates associated with this NAAQS rule.
 The benefit and cost estimates for lead NAAQS, SO2 NAAQS, and 2008 Ozone NAAQS may also be dropped in the future reports to avoid double counting to the extent that EPA publishes implementing regulations that would be designed to achieve the emissions reductions required by these NAAQS.